 - Don't disqualify your gut feelings.

 - Remember we all get caught up in such processes.

-- Take time to analyse
+- Take time to analyse what's going on.

-what's going on.
+- Who's playing what game?

 - Develop a strategy to interrupt it.

 - Acknowledge space for feelings.

 - Use appropriate authority

 - Different types of questionsclosed, open, funnel

 - Use of good clear contracts.